 To place a Classified Ad you must first login / create an account

-New Jersey CPA is a bi-monthly publication that reaches 15,500 CPAs throughout New Jersey.
+New Jersey CPA is a quarterly publication that reaches 14,000 CPAs and aspiring CPAs throughout New Jersey.
 It keeps members informed of important developments impacting the CPA profession and alerts CPAs to the major activities of and services available through the Society.
 It offers tools and resources for building a business and expanding skill sets.

 Our website, njcpa.org, offers members and non-members immediate access to the most up-to-date information - including your classified ad.